trickstercache/trickster/docs/developer/sql-dialect-adapters.md

   from any comparator to the first and last included buckets.
 - A query that cannot be delta-cached should remain object-cacheable whenever it is a well-formed read query.
+- **`ORDER BY` must be carried or refused.** A response rebuilt from merged cache parts is re-materialized by the engine, so the analyzer must resolve every ordering term to a result column name and record it in `QueryPlan.Ordering` (direction plus the dialect's resolved null placement).
+  Terms that cannot be resolved to a select-list output fail closed to the object cache with `ReasonUnsupportedOrdering`, where responses are returned byte-verbatim.
+Leaving ordering unanalyzed is a response-semantics defect: the engine would otherwise emit its own default row order on a cache hit.

 ## Canonical Identity Requirements